yguenduez/nerd-neck/nerd-neck-report/src/report.md

 to low again.
 While the Buzzer is active, any further signals from the first task are ignored.

-It is important to note that the asynchronous rust framework [embassy](https://embassy.dev/) for embedded systems allows the tasks to be asynchronous.
+It is important to note that the asynchronous rust framework [embassy](https://embassy.dev/) for embedded systems allows the tasks to be concurrent.
 On high level, it acts as a scheduler for our embedded device, putting tasks to sleep, and waking them up, when needed.
-With it, we do not have so-called "busy polls", but rather interrupts, which make our device much more efficient in terms of energy usage.
-Even the IMU poll task wakes up every 50 milliseconds, does its job, and then goes back to sleep.

 ## Sensor Fusion

 ### Choosing a Filter

 IMU angular velocities cannot just be integrated over time, as those values are error-prone.
-If you integrate those values, one will receive a so-called IMU-Drift, where the errors are also integrated over time.
+One will receive a so-called IMU-Drift, where the errors are also integrated over time.

 To solve this issue, there are already several filters at hand, that could be used for the project: